dhilt/vscroll/README.md

 ## Adapter API

+Adapter API is a powerful feature of the `vscroll` engine allowing to collect the statistics and provide runtime manipulations with the viewport: adding, removing, updating items.
+This API is very useful when building the real-time interactive applications when data can change over time by not only scrolling (like chats).

-Adapter API is a powerful feature of the `vscroll` engine.
-Please refer to ngx-ui-scroll [Adapter API doc](https://github.com/dhilt/ngx-ui-scroll#adapter-api) as it can be applied to `vscroll` case with only one important difference: vscroll does not have RxJs entities, it has [Reactive](https://github.com/dhilt/vscroll/blob/main/src/classes/reactive.ts) ones instead.
+Please refer to the ngx-ui-scroll [Adapter API doc](https://github.com/dhilt/ngx-ui-scroll#adapter-api) as it can be applied to `vscroll` case with only one important difference: vscroll does not have RxJs entities, it has [Reactive](https://github.com/dhilt/vscroll/blob/main/src/classes/reactive.ts) ones instead.
 It means, for example, `eof$` has no "subscribe" method, but "on":

 ```js
 // ngx-ui-scroll